sindresorhus/got/readme.md

 Body, that will be sent with `POST` request.
 If present in `options` and `options.method` is not set - `options.method` will be set to `POST`.

+This option and stream mode are mutually exclusive.

 ##### options.timeout

 Type: `number`